alexcode-lab/Vim-config/README.md

 ## Overview

-This repository contains my personal Vim configuration tailored for PHP and Python development.
+This repository contains my personal Vim configuration for PHP and Python development.
 Below is a list of the plugins I use and instructions on how to set up the configuration.

 ## Plugins Used